 The simple truth is that all these factors are related.
-A diet rich in vegetables and fruits, combined with exercised and a change to a more healthier eating lifestyle all combine to make a heathier body, a healthier mind the reduction of the risk of certain diseases, improve your mood, your outlook on yourself and the world around you.
+A diet rich in vegetables and fruits, combined with exercise and a change to a healthier eating lifestyle all combines to make a heathier body, a healthier mind the reduction of the risk of certain diseases, improve your mood, your outlook on yourself and the world around you.

 Rigorous scientific studies involving more than 100,000 people combined have tested whether antioxidant supplements can help prevent chronic diseases, such as cardiovascular diseases, cancer, and cataracts.
 In most instances, antioxidants did not reduce the risks of developing these diseases Concerns have not been raised about the safety of antioxidants in food.”